-- annual reviews covering the main developments for each financial year in which the DMO has been in operation; - quarterly reviews highlighting more recent developments in the DMO's gilts and cash market activities; - guides for potential investors in gilts both wholesale and retail; - the DMO's annual Report and Accounts for its administrative expenditure; - Operational Notices covering the DMO's market activities in the gilts and cash markets; - the DMO's annual business plan; - the DMO's framework document (which sets out the DMO's relationship with HM Treasury).
+- annual review covering the main developments for the financial year in which the DMO has been in operation; - quarterly reviews highlighting more recent developments in the DMO's gilts and cash market activities; - guides for potential investors in gilts both wholesale and retail; - the DMO's annual Report and Accounts for its administrative expenditure and also for the operation of the Debt Management Account; - Operational Notices covering the DMO's market activities in the gilts and cash markets; - The DMO's annual business plan; - The DMO's framework document (which sets out the DMO's relationship with HM Treasury).

-Alternatively, hard copies of these publications are available from the DMO by telephoning 020 7862 6501.
+Alternatively, hard copies of these publications are available form the DMO by telephoning 020 7862 6501.